Last updated on February 25th, 2021 at 08:37 pm

 Glue the pattern page onto card or thick paper and cut out the pattern pieces to make your templates.

 Lay the fabric right side down and place templates onto the wrong side of the fabric following the layout guide.
 Trace the templates with permanent marker and cut out your pieces.
 (Press lightly or the ink will smudge and may show through your material on the right side.)
-Cut the BILL and FEET pieces from purple patterned corduroy, and cut the UPPER BODY and UNDERBELLY pieces from pink fleece.

 * Always sew pieces with right sides together and use a 5mm/¼inch seam allowance.
 Sew the FEET pieces together on the sewing line.
 Cut around the sewing line with a 5mm/¼inch seam and turn right sides out.
 I like to use an old wooden chopstick as my turning tool!